cajacko/project-journal/projects/board-game-builder.md

 - Allow the difference between a sheet being for multiple cards or for a single card
 - Make some more generic designs
 - Deploy as a stand alone app that still watches and reloads changes from the design directory
+- Let you edit a sheet ID, so you can keep the saved state like column mapping, designs etc

 ## Updates 🔼

+### 2020-03-21 - 2020-03-28

+Added the ability to have options and specify a column for card quantity.
+The options make it possible to specify a front and back design for a card and print both at the same time.
+The card quantity feature let's you print duplicates of some cards.

 ### 2020-03-09 - 2020-03-16